 Founded to provide academic programs to students in the proximity of St. Louis, Missouri, Southern Illinois University, Edwardsville opened its first residence centers in Alton and East St. Louis, Illinois in 1957.
 SIUE currently offers undergraduate and graduate programs to more than 13,000 learners throughout the greater St. Louis metropolitan area.

 The online bachelor’s degree in electrical engineering technology at SIUE provides working adults and students with associate of applied science degrees flexibile, convenient coursework to build knowledge and experience in the field.
 Designed for learners with previous coursework in digital electronics and circuit theory, SIUE curriculum incorporates advanced classes in controls, electronics, machinery, and circuits.
 The online program incorporates portable test instruments and design and software simulations into the 120–credit hour degree.
 Students complete additional physics and mathematics classes alongside laboratory courses and a Capstone sequence prior to degree completion as well.

-SIUE is regionally accredited by the Higher Learning Commission.
-SIUE's baccalaureate program in electrical engineering is accredited by the Accreditation Board for Engineering and Technology.
+Southern Illinois University – Edwardsville is regionally accredited by the Higher Learning Commission (HLC).
+SIUE’s bachelor’s program in electrical engineering is accredited by the Accreditation Board for Engineering and Technology.

 8. Morgan State University